Changes To Business Rates From 1 April 2017

 Rural Rate Relief

-The Autumn Statement confirmed that the Government will double rural rate relief to 100% from 1 April 2017.
-The Government intends to amend the relevant primary legislation to require local authorities to grant 100% mandatory rural rate relief.
+The Government have doubled rural rate relief to 100%.
+The Government has amended the relevant primary legislation to require local authorities to grant 100% mandatory rural rate relief.

 Rate Relief on Telecom Fibre Optics

 The Government will provide a new 100% business rates relief for new full-fibre infrastructure for a five year period from 1 April 2017 to support the rollout of new full-fibre broadband infrastructure and future 5G communications to homes and businesses.

 The necessary changes to primary legislation will be introduced as soon as that is possible and it is anticipated that this will enable the relief to be backdated to April 2017.
 Therefore, no action is required yet by local authorities until the changes are made.
 The Department for Communities and Local Government (DCLG) and the Valuation Office Agency will work with the telecoms sector and local government on implementing the relief and will publish guidance on how it will operate in due course.